 Qizhen Zhang (Irene)

-I am a first year machine learning PhD student at the University of Oxford, where I work on Large Language Models and reinforcement learning.
-My advisor is Jakob Foerster.
-I'm also spending half of my time doing research at Cohere, hosted by Phil Blunsom.
+I am a second year machine learning PhD student at the University of Oxford, where I work on large language models and reinforcement learning.
+I'm also spending half of my time doing research at Cohere.

 Prior to my PhD, I was a member of technical staff at Cohere building frameworks and training LLMs.
 I wrote my Master's thesis on cooperative multi-agent reinforcement learning at the University of Toronto and the Vector Institute.